 On the last day of bombing in June 1999, Marina introduced her new composition “Kosovo” at the National Museum in Belgrade.
 As she played the deeply interwoven Christian and Muslim melodies of “Kosovo” with tears flowing down her face, she noticed that the audience also began to weep as everyone in the concert hall realized that Yugoslavia, as a united multi- cultural nation, was no more.

 The next day Marina was advised to leave the country immediately for her own safety.
-She was guided to the US Embassy in Budapest where by special bipartisan Congressional arrangement she was able to enter the United States.
+She was guided to the US Embassy in Budapest where by special bipartisan Congressional arrangement she was able to enter the United States - as an artist of extraordinary ability.
 Following the ouster of extremists, Marina was invited by the newly formed moderate government to return to Serbia for a European concert tour and over 300,000 fans came to hear the music that helped calm a nation torn apart by hatred and violence.

 "She looks like a James Bond beauty and sounds like a Balkan thunderbolt."